gema-arta/heiwa/docs/poc/3-Stage1_Clang_LLVM.md

 ### `6` - NetBSD's Curses
 > #### `0.3.2` or newer
+> The NetBSD's Curses package contains libraries for terminal-independent handling of character screens.

-> Required to build Stage-1 Clang/LLVM that depends on `-ltinfo` or `-lterminfo` ld's flags.
+> **Required!** To build Stage-1 Clang/LLVM that depends on `-ltinfo` or `-lterminfo` ld's flags.
 ```bash
 # Build.
 time { make CC="${HEIWA_TARGET}-clang" CFLAGS="$COMMON_FLAGS -Wall -fPIC" all; }